timescale/docs.timescale.com-content/getting-started/setup-multi-node-auth.md

 3. Configure the access node and data node to use the certificates and to accept certified connections.
 4. Set up each user with appropriate permissions (keys, certificates, privileges).
-5. Attach data nodes to the access node.
+5. Add data nodes to the access node.
 6. Add any additional users.

 To use certificates, each node involved in certificate